Navigate to content

 ‒ full-time or part-time employees who are listed as paid employees;

-‒ persons working outside the enterprise (e.g. marketing personnel) but belong to the staff of the enterprise and are listed as paid employees;
+‒ persons who work outside the enterprise (e.g. marketing personnel) but who belong to the staff of the enterprise and are listed as paid employees;

 ‒ persons working under a contract for services.

-The number of employees does not include employees of other enterprises who operate in the enterprise in question by performing orders, nor the persons who are absent from work for a long period (on parental leave, in compulsory military service, etc.), who have been absent and have not received pay throughout 2010.
+The number of employees does not include employees of other enterprises who operate in the enterprise in question by performing orders, nor the persons who are absent from work for a long period (on parental leave, in compulsory military service, etc.), who have been absent and have not received pay throughout the reference period.

-The number of participants of the CVT courses – a participant of a training course is a person who has participated at least in one CVT course in the reference period.
-Every person can be counted only once regardless of the number of times he or she has participated in the CVT courses.
+Participant of the CVT courses – a person who has participated at least in one continuing vocational training (CVT) course during the reference period.
+Each person can be counted only once regardless of the number of times he or she has participated in the CVT courses.
 Thus, if an employee has taken part in two external CVT courses and one internal CVT course, he or she will be considered as one participant.

-Training centre – a training unit with training personnel, training premises and training equipment.
-The training centre can be located within or outside the enterprise or it can be shared with other enterprises.
-The ownership of the training centre is not important, as some enterprises may run a training centre jointly with other enterprises, although they do not actually own it.
+Training centre – a training unit with training personnel, training premises, and training equipment.
+The training centre can be located within or outside the enterprise, or it can be shared with other enterprises.
+The ownership of the training centre is not important, as some enterprises may run a training centre jointly with other enterprises without actual ownership.

-Training plan – a written training plan or programme that covers CVT in the enterprise.
+Training plan – a written training plan or programme that covers continuing vocational training (CVT) in the enterprise.

 Enterprise